 A Guest Post by Dawn Nicholson of 5LostTogether

 Just a short flight from north America, Nicaragua should definitely be on your list to visit.
 You will likely arrive in the capital of Managua and should make your way straight to the beautiful and charming colonial city of Granada, less than an hour away.
 Granada is one of the oldest cities in the Americas and its cobblestone streets, colourful buildings and charming streets are a photographer’s dream.
 It is a great way to ease your way into the region because it offers good amenities, in addition to its charming character.
-We hope our travel guide helps you to figure out what to do in Granada with our list of Granada things to do.

 top Things to do in Granada, Nicaragua